truenas/documentation/content/CORE/CORETutorials/Storage/Pools/SLOGOverprovision.md

 ![StoragePoolsOptionSLOGOverprovision](/images/CORE/Storage/StoragePoolsOptionsLogOverprovision.png "")

 When this value is applied, the over-provision value is applied whenever a pool is created with a SLOG device.
-It is impossible to restore an over-provisioned SLOG device back to original capacity without running command `disk_resize` after first destroying the pool it was part of and issuing a full power cycle.
+It is impossible to restore an over-provisioned SLOG device back to original capacity without running the command `disk_resize` after first destroying the pool it was part of and issuing a full power cycle.

 {{< hint type=note >}}
 Only one over-provision/under-provision operation occurs per power cycle.